-5.3 Performance Evaluation
+5.4 Performance evaluation

-Our proposed query engine can handle fairly complex queries, taking advantage of the read and access rules4 while satisfying the compactness, write, RAM and security rules.
-We now evaluate whether the PicoDBMS performance matches the smartcard application's requirements, that is any query issued by the application can be performed in reasonable time (i.e., may not exceed the user patience).
+Our proposed query engine can handle fairly complex queries, taking advantage of the read and access rules while satisfying the compactness, write, RAM, and security rules.
+We now evaluate whether the PicoDBMS performance matches the smartcard application's requirements, that is, any query issued by the application can be performed in reasonable time (i.e., may not exceed the user's patience).
 Since the PicoDBMS code's simplicity is an important consideration to conform to the compactness and security rules, we must also evaluate which acceleration techniques (i.e., ring indices, query optimization) are really mandatory.
-For instance, an accelerator reducing the response time from 10 ms to 1 ms is useless in the smartcard context5.
+For instance, an accelerator reducing the response time from 10 ms to 1 ms is useless in the smartcard context.
 Thus, unlike traditional performance evaluation, our major concern is on absolute rather than relative performance.

-4 With traditional DBMS, such techniques will induce so many disk accesses that the system would thrash!
+&lt;sup>5 With traditional DBMS, such techniques will induce so many disk accesses that the system would thrash!